YanLuoCityU/yanluo/content/publication/luo-2023-Nov/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Associations between multimorbidity and frailty transitions among older Americans
+title: Comparing a new multimorbidity index with other multimorbidity measures for predicting disability trajectories
 subtitle: ''
 summary: ''
 authors: